The Northcote High Ex-students’ Association has around 500 members and warmly welcomes all ex-students and staff to join.

 James has spent the last 18 years working in performing arts on television, on stage and radio, becoming well known across Australia as an MC, actor and comedian.
 He appeared in Underbelly, Neighbours, Thank God You’re Here, Upper Middle Bogan, Satisfaction and Prank Patrol to name but a few.
 He regularly pops up acting in advertisements.
 His comedic work often has an ethnic twist based on his Italian background.
 He worked closely with Joe Avati on his national tour and has nationally toured his own sell out show recently.
 He is in much demand as an MC for festivals and weddings etc. He co-produced shows for Channel 9 in 2014 and won the Victorian Government Excellence in Multicultural Arts Award.
 In 2012 he was named Actor of the Year in Sydney’s Star City Magazine.

 The Ex-student Association wishes James all the very best for continued success in his chosen field.
-He can be reached on 0409 932 014.

 The Annual ‘Back to’ Lunch was held on Tuesday 5 June with the Northern Polytechnic Restaurant well patronised by members and school staff.
 It was great to see many familiar faces and several new ones.